burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 During the definition of a member function or a static member of a template class, there are two aspects.

-First, it’s not essential to use the full **template-id** within a template definition.
+First, it’s not necessary to use the full **template-id** within a template definition.
 Example:
 ```cpp
 template <typename T>
 class ClassA